Geek4IT/Geek4IT.github.io/maker/index.md

 ##[Sketch](http://bohemiancoding.com/) Every Week

 I am a programmer, but I am enthusiastic at designing some stuff in my spare time.
-Here are some pratice work to share with you guys, you can download all these FREE sketch resources throught [Dropbox](http://goo.gl/awKAfD), just for fun. :)
+Here are some pratice work to share with you guys, you can download all these sketch resources for FREE from [Dropbox](http://goo.gl/awKAfD), just for fun. :)

 [BIDI Music V1.0](http:geek4it/maker), BIDI = Binary Digit, 25/1/2015, 5 Hours.
 ![Alt text](/images/sketch/BIDI Music.png)